 Oil sludge stored in the open air is flammable when exposed to fire.
 Thermal desorption recovery reduces the risk of release of sulfur-containing gases from burning.

-TDU unit decomposes toxic volatile compounds, minimizing inhalation risks of carcinogenic substances and preventing respiratory system damage.
+TDU decomposes toxic volatile compounds, minimizing inhalation risks of carcinogenic substances and preventing respiratory system damage.

 Governments are stepping up enforcement through comprehensive environmental policies to prevent improper handling of petroleum waste.
 Key policies include:

 Oil sludge contains recoverable oil, organic matter, and minerals.
-Thermal desorption unit makes it possible to recover resources at scale.
+Tdu unit makes it possible to recover resources at scale.
 This not only maximizes material reuse but also supports the broader shift toward a circular economy, reducing both waste volumes and treatment costs.

 Sustainability is now central to corporate strategy in the oil and gas sector.
 Oil sludge treatment is no longer just a compliance issue—it’s a reflection of environmental responsibility.
 Companies are increasingly adopting clean, low-emission technologies to improve ESG performance, strengthen brand value, and meet stakeholder expectations.